 i.
 God called Saul to be king and lead the nation.
 Yet, this was not something he could do himself.
 He needed valiant men around him, men whose hearts God had touched.

 d.
-So they despised him… But he held his peace: Not all of Israel supported Saul yet.
+So they despised him….
+But he held his peace: Not all of Israel supported Saul yet.
 Because they never had a king before, it was unlikely they could choose any one man the whole nation could immediately support.
 Saul reacted to this wisely (he held his peace).
-At this point an insecure or unwise leader might feel the need to “crush” any opposition or simply regard them as enemies.
+At this point, an insecure or unwise leader might feel the need to “crush” any opposition or simply regard them as enemies.
 Saul did neither, understanding that it might take him some time to win over the doubters.

 i.
 “The Hebrew, as suggested by the margin, is still more striking.
 ‘He was as though he had been deaf’ – he pretended not to hear.
 He did hear; every word had struck deep into his soul, but he made as though he were deaf.
-It is a great power when a man can act as though he were deaf to slander, deaf to detraction, deaf to unkind and uncharitable speeches, and treat them as though they had not been spoken, turning from man to God, leaving with God his vindication, believing God that sooner or later will give him a chance… of vindicating the true prowess and temper of his soul.”
+It is a great power when a man can act as though he were deaf to slander, deaf to detraction, deaf to unkind and uncharitable speeches, and treat them as though they had not been spoken, turning from man to God, leaving with God his vindication, believing that God that sooner or later will give him a chance…of vindicating the true prowess and temper of his soul.”
 (Meyer)

 ii.
 From this, we see that Saul started with great promise.
 He was: